avijaira/CarND-Advanced-Lane-Lines/WRITEUP.md

 ### Pipeline (video)

 The output project video (`./project_video_output.mp4`) identifies the lane boundaries in input project video (`./project_video.mp4`).
 Here is my [output video](./project_video_output.mp4)

+### Discussion

+**Drawbacks of current solution:**
+* Based on road conditions, it challenging to detect and estimate the position of lanes.
+Current research suggests that we can get better results with deep learning techniques as an alternative to Computer Vision techniques used in the current implementation.
+A Convolutional Neural Network (CNN) based solution that yields an estimate of the lane position with respect to the vehicle from raw input image.
+* Use of single front-facing camera.
+While driving, off-center shifts can be captured better with left and right cameras in addition to front-facing center camera.

+**References:**
+* DeepLanes: End-To-End Lane Position Estimation using Deep Neural Networks, by Alexandru Gurghian et al.
+* End-to-End Deep Learning for Self-Driving Cars, by Mariusz Bojarski et al.